 Some of the main beneficial qualities of salt when used in skincare are its therapeutic properties.
 In other words, salt is naturally packed with numerous minerals and elements, which potentially can enrich your skin.

-Secondly, salt has larger particles, which are generally coarser in comparison with smaller sugar particles.
+Secondly, salt has larger particles, which are generally coarser in comparison to smaller sugar particles.
 That is to say, sharper edges of salt particles make salt scrubs more abrasive as they provide stronger exfoliation than sugar scrubs.
 Therefore, it is not recommended to use salt scrubs on face or sensitive areas.

-In addition, salt also has natural purifying and detoxifying properties, which makes it more drying to the skin.
+In addition, salt has natural purifying and detoxifying properties, which makes it more drying to the skin.
 For these reasons, it is important to moisturize your skin with a good lotion or hydrating body cream after exfoliating with salt.
 Also, some of the best salt scrubs will include a blend of hydrating oils to diminish the drying effect.

-Among other benefits of using salt scrub vs sugar scrub is its ability to unclogs pores, balance skin oil production, reduce inflammation, improve skin barrier function, help with sore muscle, and antiseptic properties.
+Among other benefits of using salt scrub vs sugar scrub is the ability to unclogs pores, balance skin oil production, reduce inflammation, improve skin barrier function, help with sore muscle, and antiseptic properties.

 In conclusion, salt scrubs are best for exfoliating body and rough skin, and will benefit most those with normal, combination, blemish-prone and oily skin types.

 What type of salt should you use?

 However, not all salt scrubs are the same.
 That is to say, different types of salt contain a unique mix of minerals like magnesium, zinc, calcium, potassium, etc. The properties and therapeutic benefits of the salt will depend greatly on the region where the salt was cultivated.